Vascular Catheterization Frequently Asked Questions

 Why should I use a round tip catheter?

-A round tip catheter, compared to square or bevel tips, is less traumatic to the lining of the blood vessels and therefore, increases patency duration.
+A round tip catheter, compared to square or bevel tips, is less traumatic to the endothelial cells of the blood vessels, therefore reducing blood clot formation and increasing patency duration.
 Learn more

-If positive pressure is not used when disconnecting the syringe from the VAB™’s port, blood will enter in the catheter and may clot, leading to catheter blockage and loss of patency.
+If positive pressure is not applied when disconnecting the syringe from the VAB™’s port, blood will enter into the catheter at its tip and may clot, leading to catheter blockage and loss of patency.
 See this blog and video for more information

 How frequently should I maintain my catheter?

-What lock solution should I use to fill the catheter’s dead volume?
+What solution should I use to flush my catheter?

 What is the dead volume of a 1Fr catheter per centimeter?